-Newport, Welsh Casnewydd, city (1991 pop.
+Newport, Welsh Casnewydd, city and unitary authority (1991 pop.
 129,900), 74 sq mi (191 sq km), SE Wales, on the Usk River.
 Lumber, tea, automobiles, electronics, semiconductors, and aircraft are made; steel and various other metals, paper, and chemicals are manufactured.
 Newport was first granted a charter in 1385.
 In 1839, Newport was the scene of Chartist riots (see Chartism).
 Long a county borough (a district from 1974 to 1996), Newport was made a city in 2002.
 The Church of St. Woollos, partly Norman, is the cathedral of the Monmouth diocese.
-The Univ. of Wales, Newport is there.
+Campuses of the Univ. of South Wales are there.

 See more Encyclopedia articles on: British and Irish Political Geography